zhchsf/redis_cluster/README.md

 RedisCluster for ruby is rewrited from [https://github.com/antirez/redis-rb-cluster](https://github.com/antirez/redis-rb-cluster)

-Now is developing, and not use in any production environments.
-Welcome to test and contribute codes!
+Now is developing, only support single node methods, and not use in any production environments.

 ## Installation